Bert-Proesmans/bert-proesmans.github.io/content/pages/about.md

 ### Long answer

-Without going too far back into the events that made me who I am today, the age where I built out the biggest part of my personality was between age 17 and age 20.
+Without going too far back into the events that made me who I am today, the period where I built out the biggest part of my personality was between age 17 and age 20.
 I'll always look back at this timespan as getting #woke (old meme by now, I know).
 To properly contextualize me at the start of this period of my life;

 1. I've had the luxury of smart and caring parents (thanks mom and dad!) and close family,
 2. I was supported, and encouraged to take on any challenge on my path,
-3. For a long time I've lived kind of selfishly, not understanding other people and their feelings,
+3. For a long time I've lived kind of selfishly, not caring about other people and their feelings,
 4. What is a setback, I've never encountered that before?

 In those three years since age 17, I failed to successfully transition to the next year of high school.
 I had a one-year do-over, which was certainly painful for a while.
 In hindsight, this wasn't that bad because **I felt the importance of a good understanding of basic education**.. and **made more friends** on the way.
 I got my degree one year late.